Lotr-frvr/make-a-c-shell/src/mydoc.md

 The shell uses `fork` to create child processes for external commands.
 Foreground processes are managed with `waitpid`, while background processes run independently.

-note :-
-for sleep 4; sleep 3;
+`setpgid` on the condition that it is a background process--> this helps wiht proclore backround processes will have a different group note :- for sleep 4; sleep 3;